 Q: How good are the NHS at dealing with Lyme disease?

-Draft NICE guidelines on Lyme disease have been written although we are dissatisfied with the draft and have raised detailed comments in our stakeholder response.
+The NICE Lyme disease guideline was published in April 2018 and as stakeholders, we commented extensively on both the draft and final version, which we feel has numerous limitations.
 The evidence base on which the guidelines have been constructed is very poor and more research is desperately needed.

 There is a distinct lack of Lyme disease specialists within the NHS and this needs to change as soon as possible so that people are not passed from specialist to specialist without sufficient knowledge in this area of medicine, leaving a Lyme disease infection undiagnosed or misdiagnosed.

 Q: What private testing options are there?

 There are private laboratories abroad which offer Lyme disease testing.
 It is important to remember that the NHS don’t tend to accept results from these independent laboratories because many have not been independently evaluated or validated.